Going to work every day and getting a paycheck every two weeks? That’s active income.

+Start looking for the greatest opportunities to save money.
 Most people spend 70% of their income on just three expenses: housing, transportation, and food.
-Because housing is the most expensive, start by asking “How can I reduce or eliminate my housing expenses?”
+Because housing is the most expensive, start by asking:

+“How can I reduce or eliminate my housing expenses?”

-A slightly more creative answer is to rent out a room in your home to a housemate.
+You could rent out a room in your home to a housemate.
 Even better, you could segment off part of your home to be self-contained, and rent it either short-term (e.g. on Airbnb) or long-term as an income suite.

-For a truly powerful solution, you could “house hack” a multifamily property.
+For a truly powerful solution, you could house hack a multifamily property.
 This form of house hacking involves buying a multi-unit building, moving into one of the units, and leasing out the other(s) to pay the mortgage, repairs, and other housing expenses.
 If you don’t think it’s possible, read how one ordinary insurance underwriter house hacked with a suburban duplex.

 Start thinking about your “escape the rat race” number.
 How much passive income do you need, to cover your monthly expenses?

 In other words, what will it take to reach financial independence?